 Once you have set your grouping, you can select a value to summarize.

 Each report type will have a few options to select from, including Amount and Contact.
 Once you've made a selection, you'll also have the option to select how your data will be aggregated.
-You can select from one of the following options:
+You can select up to three of the following options:

 - Average: Calculate the average of values within each grouping.
 For example, this is a great way to track average gift amount by month to see trends over time.